rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 * Improved support for monorepos: in the context of Argo CD, a monorepo is multiple Argo CD Application resources defined within a single Git repository

-among others features that are interesting for multitenant clustering.
+among other features that are interesting for multitenant clustering.

-And how we can connect the ACM with the ApplicationSets of OpenShift GitOps for configure and deploy OpenShift GitOps applications and applicationsets in Managed clusters?
+And how can we connect ACM with the ApplicationSets of OpenShift GitOps to configure and deploy OpenShift GitOps applications and applicationsets in Managed clusters?

-## Prerequisites for integrate OpenShift GitOps and ACM with Managed Clusters
+## Prerequisites for integrating OpenShift GitOps and ACM with Managed Clusters

 * We need to install OpenShift GitOps in the ACM Hub with the Operator: